Incapamentum/incapamentum.github.io/content/post/isa_pt2.md

 ```

 Here, `P` serves as a padding byte to ensure that `b` is aligned at a word boundary.
 Thus, when the processor accesses `b`, it will do so in one go.
 Additionally, there won't be any need whatsoever to combine any bytes to obtain the value stored in `b`.

+## Questions Answered

+Recall that, in the intro of the post, I had posed two questions.
+The first asked how information is stored in memory.
+The answer to this question came from defining what a _byte_ is, and extending it both below and above it.

+The second question concerned itself with how does this all tie in to ISAs?
+This was answered through two topics: endianness and alignment.
+In short, an ISA _must_ define how memory is addressed (through alignment) and how to interpret them (through endianness).